winglang/wing/docs/06-contributors/999-rfcs/000-stories/story-13.md

-# User Story 13 - Task List with uuid, Json and duration
+# User Story 13 - Task List with Json and duration

 > **Status**: Expected released on 2023/02/16

 The following code is an iteration of Wing's task list.
 This version of it includes the following functional changes:
-- Using npm's uuid package inflight instead of the counter resource
 - Storing Json instead of a string
 - Using duration for estimated effort